-To support the development of a planning culture in the municipality, collect information to on infrastructure related needs and initiatives and to develop intervention plans towards achieving the Government's stated goals of eradicating service backlogs in the country.
+- To support the development of a planning culture in the municipality, to collect information on infrastructure related needs and initiatives and to develop intervention plans towards achieving the Government's stated goals of eradicating service backlogs in the country. - Ensuring that the necessary infrastructure assets are provided operated and maintained. - Ensuring that the necessary funding is available.